Carlton Pearson: New Dimensions Chicago and return to Tulsa

 In 2014, Pearson returned to Tulsa to be with his ailing father who died two days after Pearson's 62nd birthday.
 He began preaching at the 11 am service at All Souls Unitarian Church on the third Sunday of the month, while still traveling to Chicago to preach once a month at New Dimensions Chicago, the fellowship he founded there.
 Pearson also began holding a monthly discussion with a guest before a live audience at Tulsa's "My Studio" in May 2015.
 His first conversation was with Neale Donald Walsch, author of the mega-best-selling nine-book series, Conversations with God.

 Illness and death

 In September 2023, Pearson was diagnosed with cancer on the lining of the bladder.
 He died on November 19, 2023, at the age of 70.

 Come Sunday

 In July 2010 it was announced that director Marc Forster would direct a feature film about Pearson's life, from a script by Marcus Hinchey based on This American Lifes "Heretics" episode.
 In January 2017, Joshua Marston was reported to be directing the project as a film for Netflix, with Chiwetel Ejiofor cast to play Pearson, Condola Rashad as his wife Gina, and Martin Sheen as Oral Roberts.
 The film, entitled Come Sunday, premiered at the 2018 Sundance Film Festival and was released on Netflix on April 13, 2018.

 Personal life

+A person who spends every day getting drunk, will ruin their health, marriage, family, and career; they will make their lives a living Hell.
+But that still falls far short of the chronic alcoholic being condemned by a just God to literally burn in Hell forever and ever.For others it may very well be that the punishment merited by their sins is greater than what they receive in this life.
+For those people perhaps there will be some kind of punishment after death, but we believe that it will be remedial and corrective rather than just punishment for punishment's sake.
+Exactly what that will be and how long it will last we don't know.
+Will Hell for some people last 10 minutes or 10 million years... we don't know.
+But this we do know: Hell will not last for eternity; it will not be endless...
+Don't sin.
+Be reunited with God now, rather than after you have put yourself (and those you love) through Hell.